Overview

 auditing, financial reporting, disclosure, and regulatory and legal standards and practices;

-tax policy; greater market volatility; different securities market structures; higher transaction costs;
+in tax policy; greater market volatility; different securities market structures; higher transaction

-and various administrative difficulties, such as delays in clearing and settling portfolio transactions or
+costs; and various administrative difficulties, such as delays in clearing and settling portfolio

-in receiving payment of dividends.
-These risks may be heightened in connection with investments in
+transactions or in receiving payment of dividends.
+These risks may be heightened in connection

-may increase brokerage commissions paid and could generate greater taxes for client portfolios on
+year may increase brokerage commissions paid and could generate greater taxes for client

-Investment Concentration.
-At times, a substantial portion of a portfolio’s assets may be invested in
+Investment Concentration: At times, a substantial portion of a portfolio’s assets may be invested

-the securities of a limited number of issuers, including mutual funds.
-Investing a significant portion of
+in the securities of a limited number of issuers, including mutual funds.
+Investing a significant portion

-a portfolio’s assets in a single issuer will make the portfolio susceptible to a greater degree than would
+of a portfolio’s assets in a single issuer will make the portfolio susceptible to a greater degree than

-otherwise be the case to risks affecting investments in such issuer.
-Such concentration of investments
+would otherwise be the case to risks affecting investments in such an issuer.
+Such concentration

 managed by Financial Council.
 Financial Council will apply its investment techniques and risk